vigetlabs/microcosm/examples/chatbot/README.md

 This example demonstrates using the current state of actions to provide optimistic updates and loading states.
-When an action is pushed into a Microcosm, this example uses the `open`, `done`, and `failed` states to display useful information to the user.
+When an action is pushed into a Microcosm, this example uses the `open`, `done`, and `error` states to display useful information to the user.

 The best place to see where this happens is within [`./app/stores/message.js`](./app/stores/message.js), where the